cresset-template/cresset/README.md

 A source build of `magma` would be welcome as a pull request.
 The NVIDIA NGC images use NVIDIA's in-house build of `magma`.

-3. Ubuntu 16.04 build fails.
-This is because the default `git` installed by `apt` on Ubuntu 16.04 does not support the `--jobs` flag.
+3. Ubuntu 16.04 build fails because the default `git` installed by `apt` on Ubuntu 16.04 does not support the `--jobs` flag.
 Add the `git-core` PPA to `apt` and install the latest version of git.
 Also, PyTorch v1.9+ will not build on Ubuntu 16.